rasoulmesghali/aws_network_orchestration_automation/README.md

 > **NOTE**
 >
-> Do not forget to put the key file(.pem) inside the "ansible_configs" folder
+> Do not forget to put the key file(.pem) inside the root folder

 > **NOTE**
 >